guillaumegenthial/guillaumegenthial.github.io/_posts/2017-10-01-image-to-latex.markdown

 ## Data

 To train our model, we'll need labeled examples: images of formulas along with the LaTeX code used to generate the images.
 A good source of LaTeX code is [arXiv](https://arxiv.org), that has thousands of articles under the `.tex` format.
-After applying some heuristics to find equations in the `.tex` file, keeping only the ones that actually compile, the [Harvard NLP group](https://zenodo.org/record/56198#.WflVu0yZPLZ) extracted $ \sim 100, 000 $ formulas.
+After applying some heuristics to find equations in the `.tex` files, keeping only the ones that actually compile, the [Harvard NLP group](https://zenodo.org/record/56198#.WflVu0yZPLZ) extracted $ \sim 100, 000 $ formulas.

 > Wait...
 Don't you have a problem as different LaTeX codes can give the same equation?

 Good point: `(x^2 + 1)` and `\left( x^{2} + 1 \right)` indeed give the same output.
 That's why Harvard's paper found out that normalizing the data using a parser ([KaTeX](https://khan.github.io/KaTeX/)) improved performance.
-It forces adoption of some conventions, like writing `x ^ { 2 }` instead of `x^2`, etc. After normalization, they end up with a `.txt` file that looks like
+It forces adoption of some conventions, like writing `x ^ { 2 }` instead of `x^2`, etc. After normalization, they end up with a `.txt` file containing one formula per line that looks like

 ```
 \alpha + \beta